Combining Learned and Analytical Models for Predicting Action Effects from Sensory Data: Evaluating Generalization

 Using the error-correction term of course becomes much more interesting if the analytical model is bad.
-To test how well the \textit{hybrid} and \textit{error} architecture can compensate for wrong models, we manipulate the friction parameter $l$ by setting it to 1.5 or 3 times its real value.
+To test how well the \textit{hybrid} and \textit{error} architectures can compensate for wrong models, we manipulate the friction parameter $l$ by setting it to 1.5 or 3 times its real value.
 The results are shown in Table~\ref{tab-mod-fric}.

-Manipulating the friction values is especially harmful for predicting the rotation of the object, and both \textit{hybrid} and \textit{error} perform much better than the \textit{physics} baseline with the wrong friction parameter.
+Wrong values of $l$ are especially harmful for predicting the rotation of the object, and both \textit{hybrid} and \textit{error} perform better than the \textit{physics} baseline under this condition.
+This shows that the \textit{hybrid} architecture has the ability to compensate for some errors of the analytical model by manipulating the predicted state representation.
+However, while \textit{hybrid} performs similar to \textit{error} if $l$ is only 1.5 times bigger than the correct value, it cannot compensate as well for larger deviations in $l$.
+In this case, the ability of \textit{error} to directly alter the output of the analytical model instead of only manipulating its input values proves to be necessary for achieving good performance.

 The visualization in Figure~\ref{fig-mod-fric} shows that both models predicted incorrect contact points to counter the effect of the higher friction value.
 This makes sense, since the location of the contact point influences the tradeoff between how much the object rotates and how much it translates.
 The predictions from \textit{error} deviate farther from the ground truth values, which shows that the additional error-term does not prevent the model from manipulating the input values to the analytical model.
 Instead, it achieves its good results by combining both forms of correction.